AMIT9027/Event/README.md

 # Event
-its all about a python
+its all about a pythons